SQL (T-SQL) Developer - IT-Online

-We are looking for strong SQL (T-SQL) Developers with a good understanding and experience in C# Development.
+Our client leaders in the banking space has a vacancy available for a SQL (T-SQL) Developer with a good understanding and experience in C# Development.
+This is a permanent opportunity that is based in the Pretoria region.

-- Junior – Intermediate Developers, minimum of 2 – 4 years’ work experience

 - Minimum 2 – 3 years’ experience in a SQL Full stack Software Development role